CLUB HISTORY

 St. Margaret’s B.C.

-1919 Badminton taken up by St. Margaret’s Fellowship for Girls
+1919 Badminton taken up by the young ladies of St. Margaret’s Fellowship for Girls

 1929 Badminton taken up by St. Margaret’s Young Men’s Club